 DAF CF Silent / Feldbinder Command Steer combination for Abbey Logistics

-Bulk liquids, powders and packed palletised goods specialist, Abbey Logistics, has taken delivery of the UK’s first DAF CF Silent featuring ‘Silent Mode’ running.
-Operating on the company’s British Salt contract out of Middlewich, the urban tractor and Feldbinder ‘Command Steer’ tanker combination also offers a high degree of manoeuvrability and has just entered service performing early morning and evening deliveries to a large number of high-profile hospitals, restaurants and hotels in the Capital.
+The Bulk liquids, powders and packed palletised goods specialist is already using the new urban tractor / tanker combination on its British Salt contract out of Middlewich, performing early morning and evening deliveries to a large number of high-profile hospitals, restaurants and hotels in the Capital.

-The UK-first CF 44 FT Silent is joined by seven Euro-6 DAF XF 440 FTP tractor units, also for Abbey’s TATA-owned British Salt operation – all acquired on Hire Purchase packages through PACCAR Financial.
+The UK-first CF 44 FT Silent is joined by seven Euro-6 DAF XF 440 FTP tractor units, also for Abbey’s TATA-owned British Salt operation.
 The Bootle, Liverpool-based company’s other recent DAF deliveries include 12 XF 460 FTPs, two CF 440 FTPs and five XF 460 FTGs, altogether representing an investment in DAF product totalling £2.5 million.